How can you save money and stick to your budget when you’re a single mum?

 Think about your retirement.
 What age do you want to retire?
 Will you have your house paid off, be debt free and have income?
 How will you fund your retirement?
 If you want to be a millionaire, you can – this post shares how, as a single mum.
 (Be aware, it is not a get rich quick option.
 You need to be consistent, dedicated, use compound interest and take your time).

 I am a huge believer in the FIRE movement, as in Financial Independence, Retire Early.
 My mum died at 37, my fathers’ parents both died at 63, before retirement age and I know of too many similar situations.
 Having been paralysed and survived other health issues, quality of life now is important to me.
 Create a life you don’t feel the need to escape from, but also plan for retirement.
 Pick a retirement age.
 Mine is 40.
 By 40 I plan to be completely financially free.
-I’m likely to continue doing things I love, but I won’t have to.
+I’ll likely continue doing things I love and own businesses, but I won’t have to.
 That’s the difference.

 The general idea of being able to retire early is to save as much as you can of your income e.g. 20% to 50% and invest it.
 The more you are able to save, the sooner you can retire.
 Reduce your living expenses and continue to invest.
 Shares are my preference and they have typically outperformed the property market for the last century.
 Choose how you want to invest so you get income from your investments.